doctorfree/MusicPlayerPlus/markdown/mpcplus-tmux.1.md

 : Displays this usage message and exits

 **Defaults:**
-: cover art disabled, python art disabled, recording disabled
+: cover art enabled, python art disabled, recording disabled

 ## EXAMPLES
 **mpcplus-tmux**
-: Without options, *mpcplus-tmux* displays the mpcplus MPD client and mppcava spectrum visualizer in a tmux session.
+: Without options, *mpcplus-tmux* displays the mpcplus MPD client, mppcava spectrum visualizer, and album cover art in a tmux session.

+**mpcplus-tmux -A**
+: With the -A option, *mpcplus-tmux* displays the mpcplus MPD client and mppcava spectrum visualizer.
+No album cover art is displayed.

 **mpcplus-tmux -a**
-: With the -a option, *mpcplus-tmux* displays the mpcplus MPD client, mppcava spectrum visualizer, and album cover art in a tmux session.
+: With the -a option, *mpcplus-tmux* displays the mpcplus MPD client, mppcava spectrum visualizer, and album cover art using the original art display method

 **mpcplus-tmux -p plasma**
 : With the -p plasma option, *mpcplus-tmux* displays the mpcplus MPD client and plasma ASCIImatics display in a tmux session.